 Diane Betty Abramson

 BEVERLY HILLS, Calif.
-(AP) _ Diane Betty Abramson, who designed dresses in the 1950s that were worn by the likes of Elizabeth Taylor and other Hollywood stars, died Dec.
+(AP) _ Diane Betty Abramson, a 1950s designer whose knit dresses were worn by the likes of Elizabeth Taylor and other Hollywood stars, died Dec.
 19. She was 86.

-Mrs. Abramson also was known for her elaborate Beverly Hills home parties, with guests such as actress Zsa Zsa Gabor, said her sister-in-law, Blanche Greer Sarnoff.
+Mrs. Abramson designed dresses for several celebrities and was known for her elaborate Beverly Hills home parties, with guests such as actress Zsa Zsa Gabor, said her sister-in-law, Blanche Greer Sarnoff.

 She founded the ``Hand-Knit Elegance″ label and ran several stores in California until her fourth marriage in 1962.